 Legal Experience and Integrity You Can Rely On

 Catastrophic injuries require extensive medical care and treatment.
 In addition to medical expenses, severely injured people may be unable to work to support themselves and their families.
 Also, without effective legal representation, many lack the resources for rehabilitation and recovery.
 To ensure that you receive the compensation you deserve from negligent parties, please contact the Rhode Island personal injury attorneys at Marasco & Nesselbush today.
 Our legal team is dedicated to excellence and integrity, making it our goal to obtain extraordinary legal results for our injured clients.
-If you would like more information or a free case consultation, please call (401) 274-7400 or fill out a contact form.
+If you would like more information or a free case consultation, please call 855-213-0404 or fill out a contact form.
+We have offices conveniently located in Warwick, Wakefield, Woonsocket, and Providence, and are here to help you.